hanuniv/subtrellis/README.md

-# subtrellis
+# Subtrellis

-The use of subtrellis in coding
+The python script construct a trellis from a generator matrix, select subtrellis from a set of nodes and evaluate the the use of subtrellis in coding.